-There are three main approaches you can take to modeling two-phase gas-liquid flow systems in FluidFlow.
+There are three main approaches you can take to modelling two-phase gas-liquid flow systems in FluidFlow.

 1. A pipe increment is selected based on a small change in pressure P1 and P2.
 The length of this increment is not yet known.